-All resources expended are inclusive of irrecoverable VAT.
+All resources expended are inclusive of any irrecoverable VAT, where applicable.

 2.5 Interest receivable

 Interest on funds held on deposit is included when receivable and the amount can be measured reliably by the Academy Trust; this is normally upon notification of the interest paid or payable by the institution with whom the funds are deposited.